-To withdraw or temporarily suspend a programme, a school must seek permission from the Taught Student Education Board via the Programme Approval Group.
+To withdraw or temporarily suspend a programme, a school must seek approval from the Taught Student Education Board (TSEB) via the relevant Programme Approval Group (PAG).

-The views of other schools or faculties directly involved in the programme delivery, or which contribute to compulsory or optional modules, must be sought and properly considered.
-Where the proposed withdrawal or suspension involves collaborative provision with external partners, the decision to withdraw must be agreed by all interested parties and must take account of any relevant provisions in the legal agreement in force at the time.
+The views of co-teaching schools/faculties involved in programme delivery (for example, contributing compulsory or optional modules) must be sought and properly considered.
+Particular attention is necessary if any external partners are involved; where withdrawal or suspension involves collaborative partners, the decision to withdraw must be agreed by all interested parties and must take account of any relevant provisions in the legal agreement in force at the time.

 Programmes withdrawn from marketing and recruitment activity may still have students registered on them, and the Universitys commitment to their on-course experience continues so that the Universitys obligations to individuals are reasonably and fairly fulfilled.
 The duration of the teaching-out period will include any study abroad or placement activity, the usual re-examination opportunities, and should accommodate students with temporary suspension from study.
 Communication with students on teach-out programmes is important to provide them with reassurance about the continuing coherence of their study, and consideration may need to be given to final cohorts continuing relationship with the relevant academic community (for example, students on related programmes, and any new programmes being introduced).
 This guidance does not permit the immediate withdrawal of programmes on which students are registered, as this would be contrary to the University's commitment to teach out.